 Smartly connected

-The campus has implemented an integrated data platform to enable a holistic management and use of the campus through smart campus applications such as WiFi6 hyper connectivity, IoT applications, smart classrooms and smart building operations – all made possible by the Arup-designed information and communications technology infrastructure.
-With a focus on synergy, the platform facilitates operation, enhances user experience on campus, and supports its long-term sustainability objectives.
+The campus has implemented a precinct-wide integrated data platform to enable a holistic management and use of the campus through smart campus applications such as WiFi6 hyper connectivity, IoT applications, smart classrooms and smart building operations – all made possible by the Arup-designed information and communications technology infrastructure.

 The utilities distribution also provides data connection points and electricity supply for the smart monitoring system so that the campus can be turned into a ‘living lab’ where IoT research and development activities can be conducted in a safe environment.